eunicenwaobi/bmeg310/Final Project/Final_Project_Overview.md

 Nov 26 (Ali Bashashati): Extended the deadline for project presentation to Dec 15th.
 Peer grading of submitted presentations will be due on Dec 18th.
 Project presentation should be less than 8min.

+Dec 14 (Ali Bashashati): Updated project submission instructions.
+Specifically, how to submit the the links to the github repo and presentation.

 ## General:

 The BMEG 310 Course Project is worth 50% of the total grade.
 The purpose of the project is to give students the opportunity to apply their understanding of course fundamentals to real data.
 Students will be organised into teams and given a TCGA cancer dataset to analyze, with the goal that they will capture biologically relevant trends characteristic of the cancer in question.
 The project will consist of a design period, where the details of the analysis and research question will be proposed by teams, and an analysis period, where students will have dedicated time to collaborate and produce results.
 The last 2 weeks of class will have no tutorials/assignments to give students time to do this, and Instructors/TAs will be available to give students feedback on their work and help them refine their analyses.